KGPML/Hyperspectral/README.md

 Acknowledgement
 ---------------
-This repository was developed by [Anirban Santara](http://santara.github.io), [Pranoot Hatwar](https://www.linkedin.com/in/pranoot-hatwar-27553579), Ankit Singh and [Kaustubh Mani](https://www.linkedin.com/in/kaustubh-mani-48363584) under the supervision of [Prof. Pabitra Mitra](http://cse.iitkgp.ac.in/~pabitra/) during June-July, 2016 at the Deprtment of Computer Science and Engineering, Indian Institute of Technology Kharagpur, India.
+This repository was developed by [Anirban Santara](http://santara.github.io), Ankit Singh, [Pranoot Hatwar](https://www.linkedin.com/in/pranoot-hatwar-27553579) and [Kaustubh Mani](https://www.linkedin.com/in/kaustubh-mani-48363584) under the supervision of [Prof. Pabitra Mitra](http://cse.iitkgp.ac.in/~pabitra/) during June-July, 2016 at the Deprtment of Computer Science and Engineering, Indian Institute of Technology Kharagpur, India.
 The project is funded by [Satellite Applications Centre, Indian Space Research Organization (SAC-ISRO)](http://www.sac.gov.in/).